infinitered/reactotron/docs/quick-start-react-native.md

 Reactotron.log('hello rendering world')
 ```

-Save that file and refresh your web page if you don't have live reloading.
+Save that file and refresh your app if you don't have live reloading.

 Now Reactotron looks like this: